Turtledover/DistributedMarket/README.md

 To uninstall the system from the central server machine,
 1. run `./uninstall.sh`
 2. Edit /etc/hosts and remove all entries of slave hosts.
 (Only applicable when you have added any machines)

+# Troubleshooting
+1. FileNotFoundError: No such file or directory: 'executor_id' when running MNIST training sample
+   - Currently, the number of executors used by Spark is hardcoded as 5 in the file dmarket/services/corelib/spark.py.
+Set "--cluster_size" parameter for the application to 4 may help, or else do not set the "--cluster_size" parameter at all.

 # DB model design
 1. User